-WORKING DISCUSSION DRAFT: This draft reflects agency responses and legal analysis through February 1, 2013, and is subject to further revision and refinement in light of further agency responses, agency discussions, and intervening law.
-This draft should not be cited or quoted.
+WORKING DISCUSSION DRAFT: This draftreport reflects agency questionnaire responses and legal analysis through February 1 April 15, 2013, and is subject was revised in response to further revision and refinement in light of further agency responses, agency discussions, and intervening law.
+This draft should not be cited or quoted. of the Conference's Committee on Judicial Review on March 19, April 3, and April 21, 2013.